Sadko-Vadym/promt/README.md

-# Kubernetes Manifest Engineering Portfolio

-This repository demonstrates advanced DevOps skills in Kubernetes infrastructure automation through prompt engineering.
-It contains professionally crafted YAML manifests and the prompts used to generate them, showcasing expertise in containerized application deployment and management.

-## 🎯 Project Overview

-This portfolio was created to demonstrate proficiency in:
-- Kubernetes resource orchestration
-- Infrastructure as Code (IaC) best practices
-- Prompt engineering for DevOps automation
-- Production-ready deployment configurations
-- Cloud-native application architecture

-## 📋 Manifest Portfolio

-Below is a comprehensive table of all Kubernetes manifests with their corresponding prompts, descriptions, and direct links to examples.

 | NAME | PROMPT | DESCRIPTION | EXAMPLE |
 |------|--------|-------------|---------|
 | **app.yaml** | Create a production-ready Kubernetes Deployment manifest for a Go web application named 'go-demo-app' that exposes port 8080.
 Include: 3 replicas for high availability, proper labels following Kubernetes best practices (app, version, managed-by), a ClusterIP Service to expose the application internally on port 80, and use the container image from ghcr.io/den-vasyliev/go-demo-app:latest.
 Ensure the manifest includes metadata labels for service discovery and follows the apps/v1 API version. | Basic production deployment with service discovery, load balancing across 3 replicas, and internal service exposure | [app.yaml](yaml/app.yaml) |